 Gradually the fashion for inherited family names spread.
 Most knights in the south of England had them by about 1200, the authors write, and by the early 1400s so did most English families, though “some of these names continued to evolve and were sometimes changed out of recognition.”

 Historians generally agree that in England, the great surge in hereditary surnames occurred between 1250 and 1450.
 So how did people distinguish one John or Alfred from another before people had last names?

-In earlier times, first names were often accompanied by nicknames (or “bynames”) consisting of some identifying characteristic.
+In earlier times, first names were often accompanied by “bynames,” additional terms consisting of some identifying characteristic.
 This in fact was the original meaning of the word “surname”; it simply meant something added to a name.

-So a byname could be based on someone’s parentage; their occupation; where they lived; their personal appearance (like the color of their hair, complexion, clothing, etc.); or some trait or habit, ability or disability.
+So a byname could be based on a father’s (sometimes a mother’s) first name; on their occupation; on where they lived or came from; on their personal appearance (like the color of their hair, complexion, clothing, etc.); or on some trait or habit, ability or disability.

 But even after family names were adopted, they were changeable and might take many generations to become fixed.
 And early on, these names were almost as idiosyncratic as the nicknames they grew out of.